SchmueI/LSP.API.py/README.md

     import iwe
     iwe.IWE_anmelden("USERNAME", "PASSWORD", "ATTRIBUTE")

-The Attribute is not optional.
+The Attribute is optional.
 It cotains any specific information about the registration.
 For example workshop registrations or exceptional days and so on.
-If you don't want to send an Attribute, you shall transmit an empty String instead:

-    import iwe
-    iwe.IWE_anmelden("USERNAME", "PASSWORD", "")

 The response would be a 1 if the registration was successfull or a 0 if the registration failed.
 Please note that a return value of 0 doesnt necessarily mean that the password or username was wrong.
 A very common reason